 Saturday, October 10th 2020, 11:15 am - Staying indoors involuntarily can be boring and it can be quite challenging, especially for your mental health.

-If you would have asked anyone back at the beginning of this year whether they could imagine major cities and countries in lockdown, no one would have thought it possible.
+Ask anyone at the beginning of this year whether they could imagine major cities and countries in lockdown, no one would have thought it possible.
 Yes, the coronavirus was around, but not here - not in Canada.

-Millions of people are now confined to their homes in hopes of flattening the curve, forced to adapt to a new reality.
+With a second wave of COVID-19 upon us, as cases continue to rise across the country and restrictions begin to tighten up again, millions are being forced to adapt for a second time.
 For those who can, working from home has become ‘the norm.’
 For others, they are no longer able to work but they are still expected to stay in.

 “This is a very challenging time that we’re in right now and I think that there's a lot of things we can do to improve our mental, physical and emotional health,” said Dr. Greg Wells, a scientist and performance physiologist in Toronto.

 “This is a huge opportunity for us to set some good positive habits that maybe stay with us after this all sort of dissipates and we're able to get outside and return to our normal, our ‘more normal’ lives,” said Wells.

 Given the circumstances we are in, Wells suggests a variety of things we can do to ensure the well-being of our mental health during this time.

 EXPOSE YOURSELF TO NATURE (while leaving a 2-metre distance from other people)